MEET Carya

 Committed to education and community engagement, Ms. Weber has collaborated extensively on the development of educational outreach programs for preschoolers, elementary school students, middle school students, and adults.
 She also serves as President of the Board for the Houston Viola Society, is a sectional coach and teaching artist for the Houston Youth Symphony, and maintains a private studio of viola and violin students.
 Ms. Weber has a Masters of Music in viola performance from the Cleveland Institute of Music, where she was a student of Lynne Ramsey.
 She earned her bachelor’s degree (magna cum laude) at Rice University, under the study of James Dunham.

 Ms. Weber plays on modern viola, made by Minnesota luthier, William Bartruff.
-When she is not performing or teaching, she spends her time attempting to garden, running, or with her two cats.
+When she is not performing or teaching, she spends her time with her family, as well as attempting to garden and run.